tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/host-protection.md

     >Note that in order to control access to the NodePort service, you need to enable `preDNAT` and `applyOnForward` policy settings.

-4. *[Bonus task]* Implement a Calico policy to control access to the SSH port on EKS hosts.

-    When dealing with SSH and platform required ports, Calico provides a fail safe mechanism to manage such posrts so that you don't lock yourself out of the node by accident.
-Once you configure and test host targeting policy, you can selectively disable fail safe ports.

-    ```bash
-    # deploy FelixConfiguration to disable fail safe for SSH port
-    kubectl apply -f demo/30-secure-hep/felixconfiguration.yaml

-    # get public IP of Cloud9 instance
-    CLOUD9_IP=$(curl -s http://169.254.169.254/latest/meta-data/public-ipv4)
-    # allow SSH access to EKS nodes only from the Cloud9 instance
-    sed -e "s/\${CLOUD9_IP}/${CLOUD9_IP}\/32/g" demo/30-secure-hep/ssh-access.yaml | kubectl apply -f -

-    ```

 [Next -> Module 8](../modules/egress-access-controls.md)